8768/C3C-Net/README.md

 # Contribution Guide

-Thank you for considering contributing to this project!
+Thank you for considering contributing to this project.
 We welcome all contributions including code, documentation, and community feedback.

 This guide explains: